zoyander/saiams/public/docs/02_getting-started-with-the-intrapology-software.md

     </a>
 </p>

 Feel free to close Servez for now.
 You will not need to run it again until later in this guide.
-Servez will remember the Intrapology folder you selected.
+Servez will remember the Intrinsink folder you selected.
 From now on you will only need to click “Start” and then “Launch Browser” in order to test.

 ## Installing Inky

-To work with Intrapology performance scripts, you will need an app called Inky.
+To work with Intrinsink performance scripts, you will need an app called Inky.
 To get Inky, go to this page: [https://www.inklestudios.com/ink/](https://www.inklestudios.com/ink/), and scroll down to the “Getting Started” section (pictured below).
 Click the appropriate download button for your computer to download the Inky installer.

 ![ink-download-crop-annotated.jpeg](./media/ink-download-crop-annotated.jpeg)